 Irish Setter Outlet Scam: How It Works

 Many of you have heard about Irish Setter, the work boots manufacturer, but several people have asked us about the Irish Setter Outlet scam.
 What is that?
-It is a new website advertised on Facebook, Offer Up, and other few similar platforms that claims to sell high-quality boots, as Irish Setter.
+It is a new website advertised on Facebook, Offer Up, and a few similar platforms that claim to sell high-quality boots, as Irish Setter.

 Rest assured, this is nothing but a typical scam from the big list of fake clothing websites.
 Let’s take a look at how fraud works.

 Scammers create replicas of well-known sites and claim to sell the same products.
 It is the case of the Irish Setter Outlet page.
 As you can expect, the boots’ prices are much lower, which makes victims purchase non-existent items.
 Interestingly, crooks DO send products to the buyers, but not the ones that they purchase.